 Chapter 2 Use and Contribute to this Manual

-2.2 Click Table of Contents
+2.1 Click the Table of Contents

 The Team PSD Manual’s table of contents is clickable and separates into 3 header styles: